 Martin Community College does not provide any direct health services.
-The College's division of Student Services staff does provide information, educational materials, and various workshops on health topics identified as issues for students.
+The College's division of Student Services staff does provide information and educational materials on health topics identified as issues for students.

 The College counselor is available for individual counseling sessions with students.
 Referrals are made to area health care providers and support agencies as necessary.